The Different Types of Japanese Green Tea Explained

 On this page we are going to focus on four popular varieties of Japanese green tea.

-Macha comes in powdered form and is the tea that is used in traditional Japanese tea ceremonies.
-There is an un-powdered form of Macha that is called Tencha.
-Macha tea leaves are grown in shaded fields much like the Gyukoro variety.
+Matcha comes in powdered form and is the tea that is used in traditional Japanese tea ceremonies.
+There is an un-powdered form of Matcha that is called Tencha.
+Matcha tea leaves are grown in shaded fields much like the Gyukoro variety.
 The leaves are steamed and dried and only the blades of the leaves are used, not the stems and veins.
 This variety of tea has a mellow sweetness and a subtle bitterness.
+It is the most popular Japanese Tea outside of Japan and to learn more click here.

 Gyokuro Tea Leaves by Breville USA